Tag: ux designer

 The biggest disadvantage to creating a wireframe prior to development is that it can sometimes be time consuming and costly.
 Creating a wireframe can require an in-depth understanding of the app, the user interface design, and the user experience.
 When this is the case, a lot of time and resources might be invested into the wireframing process.
 If a wireframe is not done correctly, it can lead to costly errors during the development process.

 Creating a wireframe prior to development can also sometimes lead to a lack of flexibility.
-Wireframes are also often created with a specific goal in mind, and if that goal changes during the development process, it can become difficult to make changes to the wireframe.
-This can lead to an unexpected loss of time and resources because, in some cases, the original wireframe may need to be completely redesigned to incorporate the new goal.
+Wireframes are often created with a specific goal in mind.
+If that goal changes during the development process, it can become difficult to make changes to the wireframe.

-Another possible scenario is that the goal changes and so does the wireframe….several times, but there is a lack of communication between the app founder, developer, and others involved with the app’s creation.
 Due to the changes in the wireframe and lack of communication, the scope of the project increases.
 This may be a good thing because the final app may meet the needs of the users better, but the final project will also cost more than was expected.
-“What Are Problems that Occur When Developing an App?” is an article that discusses this and other problems that can occur due to lack of communication, and it might be something worth reading.
+“What Are Problems that Occur When Developing an App?” discusses this and other problems that can occur due to lack of communication.
+It might be something worth reading.

-One thing that the development team, including the UX/UI designer, the app founder, and the developer, can consider doing, particularly if time or money is a factor, is to eventually arrive at a point in which they “lock” the wireframe from additional changes.
+One thing that the development team: the UX/UI designer, the app founder, and the developer, can consider doing, particularly if time or money is a factor, is to eventually arrive at a point in which they “lock” the wireframe from additional changes.
 This might help to keep the app project on time and on budget.

 What can happen if development is underway before a wireframe is completed?

-Should this occur, a way to possibly thwart much of the extra cost would be for the UX/UI designer to examine the work already completed by the developer and to keep as much of the completed design as possible.
+A way to possibly thwart much of the extra cost would be for the UX/UI designer to examine the work already completed by the developer and to keep as much of the completed design as possible.
 This will keep down the cost of having to redo much of the development.
 Once again, communication between all vested parties is important for the app development to go as smoothly as possible.

 What factors can I consider when determining how much detail my wireframe should have?